 A simple smile can trigger the release of neural communication boosting neuropeptides as well as mood-boosting neurotransmitters like dopamine and serotonin.

-The moral of this story keep the pH in your mouth balanced and you more than likely will not need to worry about cavities.
+The moral of this story keeps the pH in your mouth balanced, and you more than likely will not need to worry about cavities.